 /etc/ssh/ssh_configfile to use the following configuration:

-Host * Protocol 2 ForwardAgent no ForwardX11 no HostbasedAuthentication no StrictHostKeyChecking no Ciphers aes128-ctr,aes192-ctr,aes256-ctr,arcfour256,arcfour128,aes128-cbc,3des-cbc Tunnel no # Google Compute Engine times out connections after 10 minutes of inactivity. # Keep alive ssh connections by sending a packet every 7 minutes.
+Host * Protocol 2 ForwardAgent no ForwardX11 no HostbasedAuthentication no StrictHostKeyChecking no Ciphers aes128-ctr,aes192-ctr,aes256-ctr,arcfour256,arcfour128,aes128-cbc,3des-cbc Tunnel no # Compute Engine times out connections after 10 minutes of inactivity. # Keep alive ssh connections by sending a packet every 7 minutes.
 ServerAliveInterval 420

 /etc/ssh/sshd_configfile to use the following configuration:

 # Disable PasswordAuthentication because ssh keys are more secure.
 PasswordAuthentication no # Disable root login.
 Using sudo provides better auditing.
 PermitRootLogin no PermitTunnel no AllowTcpForwarding yes X11Forwarding no # Compute Engine times out connections after 10 minutes of inactivity. # Keep alive ssh connections by sending a packet every 7 minutes.
 ClientAliveInterval 420

 After you configure and optimize your boot disk on Compute Engine, create an image from that boot disk so that you can create instances from a fully-optimized version of the image rather than having to configure each instance every time you create it.

 You should always provide a secure operating system environment, but it can be difficult to strike a balance between a secure and accessible environment.
 Virtual machines that are vulnerable to attack can consume expensive resources.
 Google strongly recommends that your images comply with the following security best practices:

 - Minimize the amount of software installed by default (for example, perform a minimal install of the OS).